flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/specialty-tours/stem.md

 features: |-
   * 18 lessons on STEM topics each week
   * Evening games, sports, movies, and parties
-accommodations: |-
+accommodations: >-

-  * Safe and secure shared residence halls at Suffolk University
+  * Students will stay in safe and secure on-campus residence halls in shared room accommodation at Suffolk University

-  * Full Board (meals not provided on optional excursions)
+  * Includes three meals on weekdays, brunch on Saturdays and brunch & dinner on Sundays
 ---